-In the early 1920s, two other city transit branches — the Chicago Stage Company and the Depot Motor Bus Lines — merged with the Chicago Motor Coach Company, adding their South Side routes and busses to Chicago Motor Coach Company.
-By this time, the Chicago Motor Coach Company operated with 423 buses and 1,800 employees serving 134 miles of Chicago streets.
+In the early 1920s, two other city transit branches — the Chicago Stage Company and the Depot Motor Bus Lines — merged with the Chicago Motor Coach Company, adding their South Side routes and busses to the Chicago Motor Coach Company.
+By this time, the Chicago Motor Coach Company operated with 423 buses and 1,800 employees, serving 134 miles of Chicago streets.

 |Map showing south side streets and boulevards over which the Chicago Motor Bus Company has received operating rights from the South Park Board and the Illinois Commerce Commission.|

 Hertz, president of Yellow Cab Company, bought the bus entity in 1924 and merged it with New York's Fifth Avenue Motor Coach Corporation to create The Omnibus Corporation.
 He sold a majority interest in the Yellow Truck and Coach Manufacturing Company to General Motors in 1925 and then the balance in 1943.